socketstream/socketstream/doc/guide/en/live_reload.md

 As you typically would in `production` mode.

+### Known issues

+Live Reload is built on Node's `fs.watch()` API which works differently on each operating system.
+For example, on Linux you'll get an `EMFILE` error if you have many files in your `client` directory.
+Change this limit with:

+    sudo vi /etc/sysctl.conf

+add the following line

+    fs.inotify.max_user_instances = 200 # or higher if needed

+then run

+    sudo sysctl -p

-Note: Live Reload is built on Node's `fs.watch()` API which can behave differently on different operating systems.
-If things don't work as expected, please log an issue and be sure to mention which OS you're using.
+If things still don't work as expected, please log an issue and be sure to mention which OS you're using.